joaquimg/QuadraticToBinary.jl/README.md

 @assert MOI.get(model, MOI.ConstraintPrimal(), c) ≈ 4.0
 ```

+Note:
-Note that duals are not available because the problem was approximated as a MIP.
+that duals are not available because the problem was approximated as a MIP.

 ## QuadraticToBinary.Optimizer Attributes